oziesiek/JS-Ethical-Hacking/Click_Jacking/readme.md

 ## ⚠️ Important Note
 This demonstration is for educational purposes only.
 Do not use this knowledge for malicious activities.
 Always ensure that your applications are protected against such vulnerabilities.

-## 💬 Contributing
-Feel free to open issues or submit pull requests if you have suggestions for improvements or additional features!

 ---

-Happy Hacking! 🎉